spinnaker-hackathon/gardening/README.md

   - Assisting in Spinnaker StackOverflow answers
   - Documentation activities

-- **Team Challenge Prizes:** Teams in each challenge category will be awarded First and Runner Up team prize packages
+ - **Team Prize Packages:** Teams in each challenge category will be awarded divisible First and Runner Up team prize packages.
+Read more below.

+## Team Challenges**:

+Gardening Days challenges allow your hackathon project to compete in the category where your team will create the most impact.
-  - Retrofit 500 Challenge - Fix the most commonly occurring 500 errors
+  - **Fix Bugs & Error Messages** _Retrofit 500 Challenge_ - Fix the most commonly occurring 500 errors
-  - Plugin Challenge - Work with Armory engineers to customize Spinnaker with a plugin
+  - **Extend Spinnaker** _Plugin Challenge_ - Work with Armory engineers to customize Spinnaker with a plugin
-  - Automate Your SDLC Challenge - Share your Spinnaker with technical content
+  - **Share Content** _Automate Your SDLC Challenge_ - Share your Spinnaker with technical content
-  - SIG Challenges - Bring your ideas to Special Session meetings of the Operations SIG, AWS SIG and more to join a SIG team
+  - **Join a SIG Project** _SIG Challenges_ - Join a SIG team by showing up at a Special Session SIG meeting:

 ## What is this and why do I care?
 This is quickstart documentation for the Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is help you get started participating.